Bike Turnout Videos

-- MDSP and Mount Diablo Cyclists worked together from 2016-2017 to design and install three Bike Turnouts as a pilot study.
+- Mount Diablo State Park (MDSP) and Mount Diablo Cyclists worked together in 2016 to design and install three Bike Turnouts as a pilot study.
 Bike Turnouts allow a cyclist pedaling uphill to move slightly to the right, thereby allowing a motorist to pass safely, that is, without crossing into the downhill lane, and possibly colliding with a descending cyclist.

 - Bike Turnouts have the potential to significantly reduce Bike vs. Vehicle Collisions, especially on blind curves.